dailystory/docs/articles/changelog/2021/march.md

 * Updates to contact preference logging with auditing
 * Updates to return leads in progress for autopilot
 * Bug with sms reporting
+* Bug an item with the same key has already been added

 ## March 11, 2021
 * Skip null activities